more information or amend your preferences at any time. Do you accept these cookies and the processing of personal data involved?

-2. Creating an interactive learning environment, whether through workshops, classes or presentations.
+3. Creating an interactive learning environment, whether through creating and developing workshops, classes or presentations.

 Below is a list of core ethics and best practices we believe are essential to the operation of high quality, ethical volunteer and sustainable development programs.
 We believe that all responsible volunteer and sustainable development operations should focus upon these principles.
 If you are considering volunteering, these are some of the key considerations you should question, to ensure that your time and money contributes towards positive change.